This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 *Note: Frank and Oak is not an entirely vegan brand as they do have items made with animal materials like leather and wool.
 However, their current parkas are made from recycled polyester and therefore vegan-friendly.

 Wuxly’s sustainable coats are proudly designed and made in Canada.
-Wuxly Movement uses the latest environmentally-friendly and accredited materials that are BlueSign approved to make their high-quality and durable vegan parka and coats.
-Their outerwear are filled with PrimaLoft® Gold, the best goose-down alternative on the market, made from 55% post consumer recycled content.
+Wuxly Movement uses the latest environmentally friendly and accredited materials that are BlueSign approved to make their high-quality and durable vegan parka and coats.
+Their outerwear is filled with PrimaLoft® Gold, the best goose-down alternative on the market, made from 55% post-consumer recycled content.

 Embassy of Bricks and Logs

 Price Range: €400